 Most of us are familiar with the dangers of illegal drugs.
-Along with the risk of addiction, severe health problems and other unwanted side effects, there is also the danger that a drug user will face punishment if caught.
+According to a report by Philadelphia drug rehab centers, along with the risk of addiction, severe health problems and other unwanted side effects, there is also the danger that a drug user will face punishment if caught.
 Depending on the drug and area, this punishment can involve anything from a warning to a lengthy jail sentence.
 But things weren’t always that way.
 Many drugs that are severely restricted today were once commonplace and completely legal.
 In fact, not only were these drugs available, they were actually recommended and promoted by healthcare professionals, often with unfortunate results.
 Here are ten of them:

 Its usage is much older, but this form of dried juice from the opium poppy became popular in the United States during the 19th Century.
 Back then, it was freely prescribed by doctors and even available at grocery stores.
 Chinese laborers had brought the practice of opium smoking to the West during the mid-nineteenth century, and laudanum, a solution of opium and alcohol, was also popular.
 Opium was often given to women to treat menstrual cramps and to infants to help with teething pain.
 Around the turn of the 20th Century, most opium addicts were older women.

 San Francisco first banned opium dens in 1875, and California restricted opium possession in 1907.
 The 1914 Harrison Narcotics Tax Act effectively outlawed the drug throughout America.
 Today, drugs derived from the opium poppy, such as morphine and codeine, are legal but heavily restricted.